Patella Maltracking

 Is patella maltracking the same as patellofemoral pain syndrome?

-No. Patella maltracking describes how the kneecap moves, while patellofemoral pain syndrome describes a pain presentation around or behind the kneecap.
+No. Patella maltracking describes how the kneecap moves, while patellofemoral pain syndrome describes pain around or behind the kneecap.
 They often overlap, but one term describes movement and the other describes symptoms.

 Can I still exercise with patella maltracking?